rillonline/StarRunnerAdventures/r18kearsarge.md

 "Could be the same off-worlder paying but not being particular about the conventions here regarding contracts.
 Just hire some muscle."

-"Perhaps Posthumous Patty andDeniable Dan."
+"Perhaps Posthumous Patty andDagger Dan."

 "Except no conventional weapons were used.
 Posthumous Patty likes to cut.
 No, I don't think they killed Kearsarge."